stmcculloch/stmcculloch-website/docs/optimize-health/optimize-sleep.md

 - Avoid lights.
 A very dark bedroom is ideal.
 - If possible, sleep next to a window without blinds, so the sun can naturally wake you up.
 - Otherwise, get smart lights on a timer, to turn on at a specific time every morning.
+- Get a weighted blanket.
+10% of bodyweight is supposedly optimal.
+If using a queen size blanket, err on the side of heavier since it isn't as dense.

 ## Food